-Both microeconomics and macroeconomics give attention to individual markets.
-But in microeconomics that attention is an end in itself; in macroeconomics it is aimed at explaining the movement of major economic aggregates-the level of total output, the level of employment, and the price level.
+- Both microeconomics and macroeconomics give attention to individual markets.
+But in microeconomics that attention is an end in itself; in macroeconomics it is aimed at explaining the movement of major economic aggregates-the level of total output, the level of employment, and the price level. - We have now examined the characteristics that define the economic way of thinking and the two branches of this way of thinking: microeconomics and - 8.
+The branch of economics that focuses on the choices made by consumers and firms and the impacts those choices have on individual markets. - 9.
+The branch of economics that focuses on the impact of choices on the total, or aggregate, level of economic activity.

-We have now examined the characteristics that define the economic way of thinking and the two branches of this way of thinking: microeconomics and macroeconomics.
+macroeconomics.
 In the next section, we will have a look at what one can do with training in economics.